‘Friends of Silk Road’ launched in Peshawar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: China Pakistan Economic Corridor (CPEC) a flag ship project BRI initiative of Chinese President Xi Jinping will bring new area of economic development activities in the Khyber Pakhtunkhwa, say a press release on Saturday.
+PESHAWAR: China Pakistan Economic Corridor (CPEC) a flag ship project BRI initiative of Chinese President Xi Jinping will bring new area of economic development activities in the Khyber Pakhtunkhwa, say a press release.

 This is very important Trans-regional & continental networking for the economic development which yield social prosperity.
 This was stated by Governor Khyber Pakhtunkhwa Shah Farman Khan at the launching ceremony of ‘Friends of Silk Road & CPEC’ presence in Khyber Pakhtunkhwa under the auspicious of Pakistan Chinese Ambassador in Pakistan Yao Jing, Provincial Senior Minister Muhammad Atif Khan, MNA & Chairman Parliamentary Committee on CPEC Sher Ali Arbab apart from good numbers of students and Friends of China from various walks of life.